The Impossible House

 Wendy worked hard to get through the Mindset Mastery course and reaped the benefits of each experiment, but what stands out to me the most is how thoroughly she documented her journey.
 Keeping track of one’s challenges, attempts, setbacks, and breakthroughs is exactly what aids and inspires the next person to do the same.
 This is why I count Wendy as one of the most thoughtful, giving students I’ve ever met.

-This announcement is long overdue, but I’m thrilled now to be introducing Wendy to you as a Mindset Mastery Honors Graduate!
+I’m thrilled now to be spotlighting Wendy as one of our Mindset Mastery Honors Graduates.

 Q. Did you face a Terror Barrier during the course?

 Oh Yes.
 Many, many times!!

 - When I finally got up the courage to call the builder who owned the lots I wanted to build on, to see if he would sell a house lot to us.

 - When I called the builder’s agent back after leaving a message which she hadn’t responded to.